Rangers’ Adrian Beltre Notches 3,000th Career Hit With Double Vs. Orioles

 Major League Baseball’s 3000-hit club received a new member Sunday afternoon.

-Texas Rangers third baseman Adrian Beltre reached the hitting milestone with a double off Baltimore Orioles starter Wade Miley in the fourth inning of Sunday’s contest at Globe Life Park in Arlington.
+Texas Rangers third baseman Adrian Beltre reached the hitting milestone with a double off Baltimore Orioles starter Wade Miley in the fourth inning of Sunday’s contest at Globe Life Park in Arlington, Texas.

-And after Beltre reached second base, the game was halted so that the 20-year MLB veteran could enjoy the moment with his teammates.
+And after Beltre reached second base, the game was halted so the 20-year MLB veteran could enjoy the moment with his teammates.

 Beltre becomes just the 31st player in big league history to collect 3,000 career hits.
 He also became the first player born in the Dominican Republic to accomplish the feat.